 Programs, activities and accomplishments

-For 29 years, St. Joseph the Worker’s (SJW) sole mission has been to assist economically deprived individuals become self-sufficient with the reassurance, tools, and support needed to secure quality employment.
+For close to 30 years, St. Joseph the Worker’s (SJW) sole mission has been to assist economically deprived individuals become self-sufficient with the reassurance, tools, and support needed to secure quality employment.
 SJW teaches improved job readiness by focusing on timeliness, attitude, appearance, responsibility, and job search techniques.
 The agency’s proven employment model provides one-on-one support, computer and Internet access, professional clothing, resume development, mock interviews, financial coaching, certification and licensure fees, tools, safety equipment, and the transportation needed to obtain and sustain employment.
 SJW is the conduit to connect job seekers to jobs – with a hand up, not a hand out—building on existing strengths and reducing or eliminating any barriers to employment.

 When people experiencing economic hardship obtain quality employment – every aspect of their lives is impacted.
 You can hear the pride in the voice of a job seeker replying “yes, I will have the tools I need, work boots, safety glasses, and reliable transportation.
 Yes, I can start work tomorrow morning, thank you!”
 Traditionally, when a client obtains a new job, he/she is encouraged to “ring the success bell,” in recognition of this significant step on the road to self-reliance.
 Excitement fills the entire office as fellow clients, volunteers, and staff members – led by Executive Director, Brent Downs – gather to applaud and honor the successful job seeker.
 SJW finds this tradition is a mutually embraced way to honor each individual’s achievement, while reminding everyone currently job searching that success is attainable.
 Often times you will hear the whispered words “the next one will be me!”